Preservation and Conservation Policy

 • Paper copies

-4.2.4 Correct packaging
+4.3.4 Correct packaging

-All packaging materials are of archival quality.
+All packaging materials are of archival quality and comply with standards noted in Section 4.2.

-4.2.5 Accession
+4.3.5 Accession

 All materials deposited to Gwynedd Archives Service is assessed for preservation and conservation needs

-4.3 Conservation
+4.4 Conservation

-Gwynedd Archives Service has an in-house conservation unit that conducts conservation work internally for the service and externally for other bodies or individuals
+Gwynedd Archives Service has an in-house conservation unit that conducts conservation work internally for the service and externally for other bodies or individuals.

-4.3.3 Documentation
+4.4.2 Documentation

-4.3.4 Training
+4.4.3 Training

-Participation in relevant training events, meetings, forums and conferences to keep up to date with the latest developments in the conservation field.
-In house training is provided on:
+Participation in relevant training events, meetings, forums and conferences to keep up to date with the latest developments in the conservation field and maintain Continual Professional Development and Accreditation.

 • Document handling

-• Cleaning and Packing
+• Cleaning and packing

-• Disaster response
+• Disaster planning and response

-4.3.5 Conservation techniques
+4.4.4 Conservation techniques

 5. Environmental monitoring